Meghana234710/FUTURE_DS_02/README.md

 Data Cleaning & Preprocessing

-# Filtering Out Invalid Campaign IDs:
+## Filtering Out Invalid Campaign IDs:

 Removed rows where fb_campaign_id had non-numeric values such as "F" or "M" to ensure only valid campaign data is analyzed.
 Column Type Adjustments:

 Changed the columns to their relevant data type.

-Purpose:
-These steps help guarantee that the analysis runs on clean, consistent, and accurate data, minimizing errors and improving the reliability of dashboard insights.
+Purpose:These steps help guarantee that the analysis runs on clean, consistent, and accurate data, minimizing errors and improving the reliability of dashboard insights.

-# Dashboard Features
+## Dashboard Features
 Summary KPIs: Total spent, approved conversions, CTR, ROI, CPC, and conversions.

 Demographic Analysis: Conversion trends by age, gender, and interests.

 Temporal Analysis: Trends of ad spend vs. conversions over time.

 Campaign Table: Key performance metrics broken down by campaign/ad.

 Donut Chart: Approved conversions by gender.

 Recommendations: Strategic insights and next-step suggestions.

 Insights & Recommendations

 Higher ROI achieved by focusing on groups with strong engagement.

 Younger age groups and certain interests show higher conversions—targeting them improves performance.

 Female segment contributed most to approved conversions.

 Test ad creatives and time-of-day placements to further improve CTR and ROI.

-Acknowledgements
+## Acknowledgements

 Dataset source: Kaggle, "Facebook Ad Campaign" by madislemsalu Task and problem framing by Future Interns.